Not ready to take on the whole house? Just making forays into this trio of high-impact areas can help you take a load off your life.

 Whatever strategies you come up with (and no matter what space you’re tackling), remember that feng shui is not just about keeping an area tidy or pretty, it’s about understanding why something has been placed in a particular place, how to balance the practical with the aesthetic, and what those choices say about what we value and desire.

-“When it comes right down to it,” says Marina, “your clear, conscious intention is really the most important thing.”
+“When it comes right down to it,” says Gerasimo, “your clear, conscious intention is really the most important thing.”